rarebreed/rarebreed.github.io/_drafts/2016-08-05-tools-of-the-trade.md

 ## Purescript/Javascript

+**UPDATE**

+Sadly, purescript has been too volatile to be practical to use.
+Moreover, they are still using bower, which is on life-support, as its dependency manager.
+So, I think purescript is not ready for prime time

 Lots of work here.
 Need to learn more javascript libraries, and how to debug javascript apps.

 - Bower for dependency management